-The provider can either schedule the patient for an independent visit or may bill the initial obesity visit on the same day as a routine physical exam or E&M service.
+The provider can either schedule the patient for an independent visit or may bill the initial medical nutrition therapy visit on the same day as a routine physical exam or E&M service.
 If the provider chooses to bill for both services on the same day, the provider will need to append the 25 modifier to the billed claim for the second E&M service.
-Providers may only bill for two E&M services for the initial obesity visit.
-All obesity visits must be billed utilizing the appropriate HCPCS code.
-However, for the initial visit, the provider must append a South Carolina modifier.